Careers in the US

 Advice and resources to help US students and graduates navigate recruitment processes and build their networks.

-With over 1000 US students joining the LSE each year, our US graduates go on to work for a wide range of organisations and sectors across the US.
+With nearly 1,000 US students joining LSE each year, our US graduates go on to work for a wide range of organisations and sectors across the US.

 The most popular sectors for our US graduates to go and work in include education and teaching, government and politics, consulting, information and digital technology and media, publishing and journalism.